brnkath/Crowdfunding_ETL/README.md

 Section 2: Create the Campaign DataFrame (Jacob Anderson)

 I made a copy of the crowdfunding dataframe and renamed some of its columns to be more clear about what information they actually provide.
 I also altered the data types of three of the columns so that it would be in a more usable format if we were to go forward with analyzing this dataset in the future.
 Then I merged the dataframe with the categroy and subcategory dataframes from Section 1, and removed any new columns that were unrelated or unessential to the campaign data.
-Finally, I exported the dataframe as a .csv file names campaign.csv
+Finally, I exported the dataframe as a .csv file named campaign.csv

 ---